We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 How to work out which problems you should focus on

-Finally, factor in personal fit.
-We don’t think everyone should work on the number one problem.
-If you’re a great fit for an area, you might have over 10 times as much impact as in one that doesn’t motivate you.
+Personal fit is also vital, and so are the particular opportunities you can find.
+We don’t think everyone should work on the number-one problem.
+If you’re a great fit for an area, you might have over 10 times as much impact working there as you would in one that doesn’t motivate you.
 So this could easily change your personal ranking.

-Despite all the uncertainties, your choice of problem might be the single biggest decision in determining your impact.
+Despite all the uncertainties, your choice of problem might be the single biggest factor determining your impact.

 If we rated global problems in terms of how pressing they are, we might intuitively expect them to look like this: